Authors and Translators

 Author of In Late Summer

 Magdalena Blažević, born in Žepce in 1982, is a writer from Bosnia and Herzegovina.
 Her short stories have been translated into several languages and awarded numerous prizes.
-In Late Summer, winner of the 2022/2023 Tportal Award for Best Croatian Novel, is her debut novel.Praise for In Late Summer:

 A shockingly powerful and authentic voice dominates, a poetic howl stronger than any brutal and naturalistic representation of war. —Elizabeta Hrstić

-An outstanding anti-war novel, in which war is scarcely mentioned. —Josip Mlakić
+An outstanding anti-war novel, in which war is scarcely mentioned.—Josip Mlakić

 A beautiful and terrifying book about a female world, consistently told until the end from the women’s perspective. —Miljenko Jergović